FortiAuthenticator

 Solution

-FortiClient added support for EAP-TTLS in IPSec VPN starting in firmware version 7.4.3.
+FortiClient added support for EAP-TTLS in IPSec VPN starting in version 7.4.3.
 FortiAuthenticator as a RADIUS server supports EAP-TTLS with PAP while using IPSec IKEv2 tunnel.

 The FortiClient documentation provides instructions on enabling EAP-TTLS support for EMS-managed FortiClients here: EAP-TTLS support for IPsec VPN.

-However, when using EAP-TTLS/PAP + two-factor authentication and FortiAuthenticator as the RADIUS server, the error "EAP authentication failed due to missing token" may appear in FortiAuthenticator RADIUS logs.
+However, when using EAP-TTLS/PAP + two-factor authentication and FortiAuthenticator as the RADIUS server, the error 'EAP authentication failed due to missing token' may appear in FortiAuthenticator RADIUS logs.
 For instance:

 (23) facauth: wad authenticate binding successful